HealthResearchAuthority/rsp-iras-qa/README.md

 **Passing Values** - You can parametrise test steps, allowing you to pass values to the Step Definition.
 Data types that can be passed include: Integers, Strings & Data Tables

+**Cucumber Tags**:
+- Can be used to specify a particular subset of scenarios for traceability to user stories and accpetance criteria
+- Can be used to run a specific test or subset of tests
+- Can be used to add unique contexts or conditions to specific tests or subset of tests
+- Tags can be placed above Features or Scenario's
+- A Feature or Scenario can have as many tags as you like.
+Separate them with spaces
+- Tags are inherited by child elements.
+E.g. tags that are placed above a Feature will be inherited by each Scenario within the Feature

 For more information consult the Cucumber Documentation provided in the Supporting Documentation
 &nbsp;

+# Playwright-BDD Overview
+TODO: Playwright BDD Gen files, PW report limitation

 # Auth Setup
 TODO: Describe how pre-authorize test users before main test run